Find Schools

 • Maintain working knowledge of state-of-the-art tools or software by reading or attending conferences, workshops, or other training.

-These are the skills Electronics Engineering Technicians say are the most useful in their careers:
+When polled, Electronics Engineering Technicians say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.